preudh/P7_GrandPy/readme.txt

 The project is deployed on Heroku: [Heroku Deployment](https://p7grandpy-811172f837bb.herokuapp.com/)

+For instance, you can try typing in "Château de Versailles" to see how the application responds.

 For local usage:
 1. Fork and clone this repository.
 2. Install the dependencies using `pip install -r requirements.txt`.